Dice

 Yep, he can pick near as good as his uncle.

-other spellings: considerable, a lot, fair amount, plenty, and good bit
+variations: considerable, a lot, fair amount, plenty, good bit

 ★ When someone says "a right smart," they’re not talking about brains - they mean quantity or degree.
 Context tells you if it’s about "a lot of stuff" or "pretty good at something." ★